atmos/hancock/README.md

 hancock
 =======

 It's like your [John Hancock][johnhancock] for all of your company's apps.
+A lot of this is extracted from our internal single sign on server at EY.
+We use a different [datamapper][datamapper] backend but it should be a decent start for most people.
+Most of this was written by [myself][atmos], [tim][halorgium], and [andy][adelcambre].

 Installation
 ============